Welcome to Prism!

 Missing values

-It is possible to search for records that either are missing a value or have a value in a specific field using the _exists_ and _missing_ field names.
+It is possible to search for records that either are missing a value or have a value in a specific field using the _exists_ and not _exists_ field names.

 Example: _exists_:metadata.creators (all records with metadata.creators)